Gene Barry: Career

-When the situation comedy Our Miss Brooks was given a change of format in 1955, Barry was cast in a recurring role as the physical education teacher Gene Talbot, the new romantic interest of series star Eve Arden.
-The show was canceled in 1956, but Barry's character—a ladies' man with expensive tastes—served as the model for three shows in which he later starred.
+Barry was cast in a recurring role as the physical education teacher Gene Talbot, the new romantic interest of series star Eve Arden, in the situation comedy Our Miss Brooks (1955).

-Bat Masterson, a fictionalized recounting of the life of the real-life U.S. Marshal, gambler, and gunman (Masterson's life as a writer and bon vivant occurred long after the time-frame featured in the series) was broadcast by NBC-TV from 1958 to 1961.
-(In 1990 Barry recreated the role of Bat Masterson for two episodes of Guns of Paradise along with Hugh O'Brian as Wyatt Earp and the following year in The Gambler Returns: The Luck of the Draw, also with O'Brian as Wyatt Earp.)
+He portrayed a fictionalized recounting of the life of the real-life U.S. Marshal, gambler, and gunman Masterson, his life as a writer and bon vivant occurred long after the time-frame featured in the series, in NBC-TV's Bat Masterson (1958 to 1961).
+In 1990, Barry recreated the role of Bat Masterson for two episodes of Guns of Paradise, along with Hugh O'Brian as Wyatt Earp and the following year in The Gambler Returns: The Luck of the Draw (1991).

-In his next TV series, Burke's Law, Barry played a millionaire homicide investigator who was chauffeured in his Rolls-Royce as he solved crimes.
-This series was broadcast on ABC-TV from September 20, 1963, to May 5, 1965.
+In his next TV series, Barry played a millionaire homicide investigator who was chauffeured in his Rolls-Royce as he solved crimes.
+This series was broadcast on ABC-TV in Burke's Law, (1963- 1965).
 For his performance in it, Barry won the Golden Globe Award for Best Actor in 1965.
 In 1965–66, the final season of the series, the title of the show changed to Amos Burke, Secret Agent.
 In 1994, a revival of the Burke's Law series returned to television for two seasons on CBS.
 Barry again played in the title role, this time as a widower working with his son Peter (Peter Barton).